 Mrs. Henning holds a BA in Communication Studies from CSU Sacramento, a Multiple Subject Teaching Certification from National University, and recently completed the English as a New Language Certification at the University of Notre Dame.

 I am very excited to be part of the St. John the Evangelist community!
 The staff, parents, and students are welcoming and committed to providing a faith-filled learning environment for all.
 I am happy to be part of a staff that strives to recognize and develop students’ gifts and meet their academic and emotional needs.

-My husband and I have two children in college and one in high school who are enjoying the warmer climate and blue skies.
+My husband and three children are enjoying the warmer climate and blue skies.
 I am happy to be back in my home town and look forward to many years at SJE.

 I would be happy to meet with you to discuss our classroom and curriculum.
 Please call the office to set up a tour.

 Ms. Maria joined SJE School in March 2016 as Preschool Director for the school’s preschool program.
 She has experience in Early Childhood Education for over 18 years.
 She has had the opportunity to work with children ages ranging from 6 weeks to 5 year old.